You are here

 Recommendations/Best Practice while Appearing Remotely

-• Avoid using a mobile device if possible.
-Although tablets (iPads) and smartphones can be used, they are very limited, and the performance is inferior to a computer or laptop.
+• Avoid using a mobile device, if possible.
+Although tablets (iPads) and smartphones can be used, they are limited, and the performance is inferior to a computer or laptop.

-• Unless you’ve confirmed the quality is sufficient, avoid using an open microphone and speakers (such as are built-into laptops, or a webcam mic).
+• Unless you’ve confirmed the quality is sufficient, avoid using an open microphone and speakers (such as those built-into laptops, or a webcam).
 Using a good quality headset (headphones with mic) will often help ensure you can hear and be heard with maximum quality.

 • Avoid noisy and echoing locations.
 Use of a headset will improve audio quality when this is unavoidable.